 Basic Organic ChemicalsOrganic chemicals are also called organic compounds.
 In a narrow sense, organic compounds mainly refer to carbon and hydrogen elements.
-They must be carbon-containing compounds, but do not include carbon oxides and sulfides, carbonic acid, carbonates, and cyanides , Thiocyanates, cyanates, carbides, carborane, metal carbonyls, metal-organic ligand complexes without MC bonds, and some metal-organic compounds (substances containing MC bonds) are mainly studied in inorganic chemistry Carbonaceous substances.
+They must be carbon-containing compounds, but do not include carbon oxides and sulfides, carbonic acid, carbonates, and cyanides , Thiocyanates, cyanates, carbides, carborane, metal carbonyls, metal-organic ligand complexes without MC Bonded metal-organic ligand complexes, etc.

 Classification and classification method

 There are many types of Basic Organic Chemicals, which can be divided into two categories: hydrocarbons and hydrocarbon derivatives.

 Classification method: According to the carbon frame structure of organic molecules, it can be divided into three types: open-chain compounds, carbocyclic compounds and heterocyclic compounds.
 According to the different functional groups contained in organic molecules, they are divided into alkanes, alkenes, alkynes, aromatic hydrocarbons and halogenated hydrocarbons, alcohols, phenols, ethers, aldehydes, ketones, carboxylic acids, esters and so on.

 Products Description Name: Stearic acid Powder Cas: 57-11-4 Purity: 99%min MOQ: 1KG Basic Info: CAS No.: 57-11-4 Formula: C18H36O2 EINECS: 266-928-5 Stock Availability In stock Brand Name Look chem Origin China Product Introduction: Stearic acid Powder, CAS: 57-11-4, is a white or light yellowish white solid.
 It is one of […]